6 Reasons to Visit Riga, Latvia Any Time of Year

 LIDO

 Offering cottage cheese-filled pancakes, pickled salads, potatoes and stewed meats, LIDO is a place of comfort food.
-It is a cantine-styled Latvian chain restaurant, very popular amongst locals for its low prices and quick service.
+It is a canteen-style Latvian chain restaurant, very popular amongst locals for its low prices and quick service.
 The “medieval-folk” themed decor is quite endearing as well.

 Hedgehog in the Fog (Ezītis Miglā)

-Hedgehog in the Fog is another proudly Latvian franchise of cafe bars, named after an old Soviet art house animation.
+Hedgehog in the Fog is another proudly Latvian franchise of cafe bars, named after an old Soviet art-house animation.
 Popular amongst students, it offers a cozy atmosphere and an affordable menu.
 Choices include amazing burgers, vegetarian options and beer (the cherry beer is a personal favorite).

 Hidden Gem: Muffins Muffins